skagedal/tracker/README.md

 * balance 3h 12m
 ```

 This will add 3 hours and 12 minutes to the balance for the current week.

+Such as balance shift is added automatically when you start a new week.